Souha-Kabtni/Sales_Predictions/README.md

 Food Sales Predictions: https://drive.google.com/file/d/1syH81TVrbBsdymLT_jl2JIf6IjPXtSQw/view

-For this dataset, there were 8523 rows and 12 columns:
+For this dataset, there were 8523 rows and 12 columns.

 ## Data Dictionary